jtribe/ios-tools/README.md

 - In Xcode
 	- Go to Preferences > Accounts and add an account using the Apple ID (this is only required on setup)
 	- Go to the General > Identity in your project's main target and select the Team
+    - The Version must be a period-separated list of at most three non-negative integers
   - Go to Build Settings > Build Phases and add a Build Phase called "Set Bundle Version" that runs the script `bin/xcode/bundle-version.sh` (see [below](#bundle-versions) for more info)
   - Go to Build Settings > Code Signing